 After you have eaten something with a lower pH it lowers the pH of your mouth.
 When your mouth’s pH has dropped, the very worst thing to do is to brush your teeth.

-Well, you have acid all over your teeth, and when you brush with acid on your teeth, it will corrode and damage the tooth surface.
-Do that over and over and over again and it will errode the tooth especially at the gumline where the tooth is very vulnerable.
+Well, a lower pH means your mouth is more acidic, and when you have acid all over your teeth and you brush, it will disrupt or wear the tooth cells more.
+Do that over and over and over again and it will errode the tooth, especially at the gumline where the tooth is very vulnerable.

-Dr. Wyatt Rory Hume, Dean of the University of Utah School of Dentistry, suggests that instead of brushing right after every meal, its is best to brush when there is no acid on your teeth.
-You get a better absorbtion of minerals in the enamel when you have a basic mouth and no acids present.
-There is only one safe time a day that fits the bill, and that is first thing in the morning before you eat anything.
+At the 2018 Utah Dental Convention, Dr. Wyatt Rory Hume, Dean of the University of Utah School of Dentistry, discussed his findings on this very subject.
+He has followed research done with children in New Zealand regarding pH and how to prevent cavities and sensitivity.
+He suggests that instead of brushing right after every meal, it is best to brush when there is no acid on your teeth.
+You get a better absorbtion of minerals from your remineralizing toothpaste in the enamel when you have a basic mouth and no acids present.
+There is only one safe time a day that fits the bill, and that is first thing in the morning before you eat or drink anything.

-So throw out the brushing after every meal tradition, it’s actually going to make you more sensitive and do more damage to your teeth than good.
+Dr. Hume cautions brushing after every meal, that it actually makes you more sensitive and does more damage to your teeth than good.

-Instead, get up every morning, go in the bathroom, and do a very thorough brush with your remineralizing toothpaste BEFORE EATING!
-Then your teeth are covered with armor to start out a day of getting food thrown at them.
+Instead, he suggests getting up every morning, go in the bathroom, and do a very thorough brush with your remineralizing toothpaste before eating and drinking.
+Then bacteria around your teeth are reduced, your teeth are remineralized, and they are ready for a day of acid exposure.

-So you may be wondering what you can do after you eat so your teeth don’t feel gross.
-Dr. Hume again has the answer, and that is to chew something hard, like celery, carrots, apples, cucumbers, peppers…..you get the idea.
+Dr. Hume suggests chewing something hard, like celery, carrots, apples, cucumbers, peppers…..you get the idea.
 Or chew some xyiltol sweetened gum for a few minutes.

 What does that do?